GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-77/index.md

 Chrome 77 is rolling out now!

-* There’s a better way to track the performance of your site with [Largest Contentful Paint](#lcp).
+* There's a better way to track the performance of your site with [Largest Contentful Paint](#lcp).
 * Forms get some [new capabilities](#new-forms-capabilities).
 * [Native lazy loading](#lazy-loading) is here.
 * [Chrome DevSummit 2019](#cds2019) is happening November 11-12 2019.
 * And plenty [more](#more).

-I’m [Pete LePage](https://twitter.com/petele), let’s dive in and see what’s new for developers in Chrome 77!
+I'm [Pete LePage](https://twitter.com/petele), let's dive in and see what's new for developers in Chrome 77!

 ## Largest Contentful Paint {: #lcp }

 Understanding and measuring the real world performance of your site can be hard.
-Metrics like `load`, or `DOMContentLoaded`, don’t tell you what the user is seeing on screen.
+Metrics like `load`, or `DOMContentLoaded`, don't tell you what the user is seeing on screen.
 First Paint, and First Contentful Paint, only capture the beginning of the experience.
-First Meaningful Paint is better, but it’s complex, and sometimes wrong.
+First Meaningful Paint is better, but it's complex, and sometimes wrong.

 {% img src="image/0g2WvpbGRGdVs0aAPc6ObG7gkud2/Bwe8cTocyJGd5wNiaFMm.png", alt="" %}